jleonard/timed-release/README.md

 The **at** integer specifies a millisecond delay.

 The **between** array specifies an min and max delay.
-A random interval between those mix and max selected for the delay.
+A random interval between mix and max will be selected for the delay.

 ```js
 var arr = [